deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: true
     :type: string

-    Expected Value of the dc GET Parameter.
+    Expected value of the dc GET-Parameter.

-    The Extension will check `$_GET['dc']` for this value after a successful DocCheck Login.
+    The extension will check :php:`$_GET['dc']` for this value after a successful DocCheck Login.
 Set it to an arbitrary string that can be used as a url parameter.

 .. _confval-dummyUser: